-Based on the new MRIP FES recreational landings, none of the proposed recreational ACLs are expected to be exceeded.
-An average of the last five years (2015/2016 through 2019/2020) of MRIP FES fishing year landings are 5,145,513 lbs, and the maximum MRIP FES landings from the last five years is 7,053,331 lb.
-These totals are both below the lowest recreational ACLs proposed in the amendment.
-Therefore, no closures are expected for the recreational sector for Preferred Alternative 2, Alternative 3, Alternative 4, Alternative 5 and Alternative 6.
+Based on the new MRIP FES recreational landings, none of the proposed recreational ACLs are expected to be reached.
+An average of the last five years (2015/2016 through 2019/2020) of MRIP FES fishing year landings are 5,145,513 lbs, and the maximum MRIP FES landings was 7,053,331 lb.
+These totals are both below the lowest recreational ACLs proposed in Action 2.

+Therefore, no closures are expected for the recreational sector for Preferred Alternative 1 (No Action), Alternative 2, and Alternative 3.

-Similarly, based on commercial fishing year landings for the past five years (2015/2016 through 2019/2020), none of the proposed commercial ACLs under Alternatives 2 through 6 are expected to be exceeded.
-An average of the last five years of commercial landings is 2,385,128 lbs and the maximum commercial landings from the last five years is 2,971,512 lbs.
-These are both below the lowest commercial ACLs in Preferred Alternative 2, Alternative 3, Alternative 4, Alternative 5, and Alternative 6.
-Therefore, no closures are expected for the commercial sector for Preferred Alternative 2, Alternative 3, Alternative 4, Alternative 5, and Alternative 6.
+Similarly, based on commercial fishing year landings for the last five years (2015/2016 through 2019/2020), none of the proposed commercial ACLs under Preferred Alternative 1 (No Action), Alternative 2, and Alternative 3 are expected to be reachedr.
+An average of the last five years of commercial landings is 2,385,128 lbs and the maximum commercial landings was 2,971,512 lbs.
+These are both below the lowest commercial ACLs under Preferred Alternative 1 (No Action), Alternative 2, and Alternative 3.
+Therefore, no closures are expected for the commercial sector for under Preferred Alternative 1 (No Action), Alternative 2, and Alternative 3.

-In general, ACLs that allow for more fish to be landed can result in increased positive economic effects if harvest increases without notable long-term effects on the health of a stock.
-The ACL does not directly impact the fishery for a species unless harvest changes, fishing behavior changes, or the ACL is exceeded, thereby potentially triggering AMs such as harvest closures or other restrictive measures.
-As such, ACLs that are set above observed landings in a fishery for a species and do not change harvest or fishing behavior may not have realized economic effects each year.
-Nevertheless, ACLs set above observed average harvest levels do create a buffer between the ACL and typical landings that may be utilized in years of exceptional abundance or accessibility of a species, thus providing the opportunity for increased landings and a reduced likelihood of triggering restrictive AMs.
-As such there are potential economic benefits from ACLs that allow for such a buffer between average landings and the ACL.
+In general, sector ACLs that allow for more fish to be landed can result in increased positive economic effects if harvest increases without notable long-term effects on the health of a stock.
+The sector ACL does not directly impact the fishery for a species unless harvest changes, fishing behavior changes, or the sector ACL is exceeded, thereby potentially triggering AMs such as harvest closures or other restrictive measures.
+As such, sector ACLs that are set above observed landings in a fishery for a species and do not change harvest or fishing behavior may not have realized economic effects each year.
+Nevertheless, sector ACLs set above observed average harvest levels do create a gap between the sector ACL and typical landings that may be utilized in years of exceptional abundance or accessibility of a species, thus providing the opportunity for increased landings and a reduced likelihood of triggering restrictive AMs.
+As such there are potential economic benefits from sector ACLs that allow for such a gap between average landings and the sector ACL.